VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

     enjoys moist soil and low-light conditions.

-> As fresh as summer breeze!
+> AS FRESH AS SUMMER BREEZE!

 ## Peace L